Welcome to the careers section of our website.

 At Brine Leas School, our aim is to help students to choose a career that is right for them.
 We are fully committed to careers education and guidance (CEG) for all of our students and evaluate our practice against the Gatsby Charitable Foundation’s Benchmarks.
 CEG is an integral part of our provision for all students and it is taught within the PSHE (Personal Social Health and Education) curriculum within all key stages, although there is some cross-over into subjects.
 For further details on how careers information is integrated into the school please select the link below; this careers plan is supplemented by additional activities throughout the year.

 All students are entitled to independent and impartial advice and guidance.
-This could be via a designated website, careers events or an interview with a progress tutor or our dedicated in-house Work Related Learning Co-ordinator.
+This could be via a designated website, careers events or an interview with a form tutor or our dedicated in-house Work Related Learning Co-ordinator.

 Our Work Related Learning Co-ordinator is a registered member of the Career Development Institute (CDI).
-She supports Years 8-13 students by: facilitating access to careers matching software; provide support and advice with application forms, CV’s and interview preparation; inform students on post-16 educational institutions, including Sixth Form and local colleges, training providers and Apprenticeships; support University & UCAS applications; inform students on applying for paid or voluntary work; and facilitate work experience placements and work placements.
+She supports Years 8-13 students by: facilitating access to careers matching software; provide support and advice with application forms, CV’s and interview preparation; inform students on post-16 educational institutions, including Sixth Form and local colleges, training providers and apprenticeships; support University & UCAS applications; inform students on applying for paid or voluntary work; and facilitate work experience placements and work placements.
 This support is available to students even after they have left us.

 Our students also receive support in making decisions for their future education and careers from parents/carers.
 CASCAID have produced a useful guide for parents to support their child through to making the right decisions.